-Location: Near gates to Hawkwood College on Wick Street, Painswick Old Road, Gloucestershire GL6 7QW
+Location: Near gates to Hawkwood College on Painswick Old Road, Gloucestershire GL6 7QW

-Welcome to Oakbrook Farm’s latest tenant, Stroud Micro Dairy
+Welcome to Oakbrook Farm’s key tenant, Stroud Micro Dairy

 On Monday 13th of March 2017, members of Stroud Micro Dairy picked up raw milk for the first time from Oakbrook Farm.